-This segment of the proposed main corridor must accommodate traffic to and from SR 99, regional transit that serves communities south of downtown Seattle, through traffic, access to Port of Seattle facilities, and ferry queuing.
-As a result, it would have a wider cross-section than segments farther north.
+This segment of the proposed Main Corridor must accommodate traffic to and from SR 99, regional transit serving communities south of downtown Seattle, through traffic, access to Port of Seattle facilities, and ferry queuing.
+As a result, the width of the roadway from curb to curb in the S. King Street to Yesler Way segment would be approximately 100 feet, which is wider than segments farther north.
+Typically, a center median is provided to enhance pedestrian safety.

 The new Alaskan Way surface street would tie into the existing Alaskan Way at S. King Street.
-Between S. King Street and S. Main Street, the typical cross-section would have four through lanes northbound and three through lanes southbound, with a landscaped center median (see Figure 2-9).
-The two inner lanes in each direction would carry general-purpose traffic.
-The outer curbside lanes would be dedicated to regional transit and the additional northbound lane would be dedicated to ferry traffic queuing.
-Southbound traffic would have left-turn lanes at S. Jackson Street and S. King Street.
-Westbound vehicles on S. King Street and S. Jackson Street would be able to turn left or right onto Alaskan Way.
-Traffic on S. Main Street and S. Washington Street would only be able to turn right for northbound travel on Alaskan Way.
-Access for service vehicles to the Port of Seattle facilities and Terminal 48 would be allowed via curb cuts on the west side of Alaskan Way.
+Between S. King Street and S. Main Street, the typical cross-section would have four northbound lanes and three southbound lanes, with a landscaped center median (see Figure 2-8).
+The outer travel lane in each direction would be dedicated to regional transit, and two inner travel lanes would carry general-purpose traffic.
+In the northbound direction of Alaskan Way, the additional inner lane would be dedicated to ferry traffic queuing.

+Southbound traffic on Alaskan Way would have left-turn lanes at S. Jackson Street and S. King Street.
+Westbound general-purpose traffic on S. King Street and S. Jackson Street would be able to turn left or right onto Alaskan Way.
+Westbound traffic on S. Main Street and S. Washington Street would only be able to turn right for northbound travel on Alaskan Way.
+Service vehicles on S. King Street and S. Jackson Street would be allowed to travel straight through the intersection to access the Port of Seattle facilities and Terminal 48 on the west side of Alaskan Way.
+A left-turn pocket is included on northbound Alaskan Way at S. King Street for vehicles accessing the Port of Seattle facilities.